Are You Waiting Too Long To Ask For Help?

 I recommend you take a close look at your business to determine what needs to be addressed:

 1. Identify Your Pain Points.
-Make a list of things in your business that take you too long, completely frustrate, or overwhelm you to the point that they’ve gotten out of hand or you just plain loathe doing them.
+Make a list of things in your business that take too long, completely frustrate you, or overwhelm you to the point that they’ve gotten out of hand or you just plain loathe doing them.
 And let us be honest: there are some things we try to do ourselves that are completely outside of our skill set.
 Among my biggest pain points is preparing my taxes.
 I would be lost without my amazing accountant!

 3. Put a Plan in Place.
-This is where you determine whether to hire someone to help or make actionable steps to put a process in place and stop them from slowing your business growth.
+This is where you determine whether to hire someone to help or take actionable steps to put a process in place and stop them from slowing your business growth.

 4. Take Action.
 I’m not suggesting that addressing your pain points will be quick.
 Address each pain point one by one so you can become more efficient, work less, and achieve your business goals.